LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Mystery/Opacity.md

 - Mystery
 ---

-_Opacity is the difficulty of a Mystery to be solved, the ways that it resists and  defies understand; it hides itself from the Sight of Mages.
-Opacity is assigned for each character individually, and is reduced separately by Scrutiny_
+_Opacity is the difficulty of a [[Mystery]] to be solved, the ways that it resists and  defies understand; it hides itself from the Sight of Mages.
+Opacity is assigned for each character individually, and is reduced separately by [[Scrutiny]]_

 ---

-Setting the Opacity rating for a given Mystery is in the Storyteller’s hands.
-It isn’t something that should have a hard-and-fast formula to it, because if the players figure out that having Opacity 4 always means a four-dot spell is in effect, it lessens the impact of solving the Mystery.
+Setting the Opacity rating for a given [[Mystery]] is in the Storyteller’s hands.
+It isn’t something that should have a hard-and-fast formula to it, because if the players figure out that having Opacity 4 always means a four-dot spell is in effect, it lessens the impact of solving the [[Mystery]].

 ---